-If you are using Smart sim card, you can activate Roaming feature an hour before you leave the airport but you need not to worry if you are a Globe postpaid or prepaid user since your sim card will automatically turn on its Roaming feature upon arrival in Kuala Lumpur.
+If you are using a Smart sim card, you can activate the Roaming feature an hour before you leave the airport, but you need not to worry if you are a Globe postpaid or prepaid user since your sim card will automatically turn on its Roaming feature upon arrival in Kuala Lumpur.
 Please make sure to turn off your Data Plan if you are using iPhone to avoid excessive charges.
-If you want to be connected all day all night, you can buy a simcard that will allow you to connect to wifi on a daily and weekly basis depending on how long you will be staying in KL.
+If you want to be connected all day and all night, you can buy a simcard that will allow you to connect to wifi daily and weekly, depending on how long you will be staying in KL.

 Prepaid Sim in Malaysia

 Malaysian Ringgit is the official currency of Malaysia, and make sure to change your Philippine Peso before you leave the Philippines or upon arrival at Kuala Lumpur International Airport.
 Banks, Hotels, and airports are not the best places to exchange money if it is not urgent.

 Licensed money changers in major shopping malls or in several Currency Exchange shops in Bukit Bintang often have the best rates.

 Standard 3-pin square plugs and sockets